By Uttoran Sen from Travel Tamed

 8. The Great Wall of China

-Being the first structure ever constructed by man to be visible from space, this is certainly a must see.
+The Great Wall of China is first structure ever constructed by man to be visible from space, so this is certainly a must see.
 When you stand on the Great Wall, looking down towards the horizon and seeing that it stretches beyond, it can be hard to imagine that this was built by human hands.

 Being over 5,000 miles long, this truly is a marvel to behold.
 It is hard to imagine just how much labor went into the construction, and if you plan the proper tour, you will even see some of the many statues contained inside.